 Many things, to begin with, we could talk about the material.
 Professional pan flutes are made with a different variety of bamboo, which is thicker, more durable, and provide a deeper and more reverberating sound.
 Also, professional pan flutes undergo a special treatment process with specialized materials (this usually involves oiling, applying specialized glue, and varnish).

 Beginner pan flutes are inexpensive because the process is not as rigid as with professional pan flutes and the variety of bamboo used to make them is thinner.
 Both of them are tuned and you can play music with them.
 I would say that the main difference is the durability and sound quality.

 3. Why there are different numbers of pipes?

-Well, that is what is referred as ranges.
+Well, that is what is referred to as ranges.
 I am sure many of you guys have heard the term Tenor (like Luciano Pavarotti or Placido Domingo) and Soprano (like Monserrat Caballe or Sarah Brightman).
 Those refer to different voice ranges.
-A tenor has a potency that goes from certain lower note to certain higher note (usually on the lower spectrum).
+A tenor has a potency that goes from a certain lower note to a certain higher note (usually on the lower spectrum).
 On the other hand, sopranos have a range that leans towards the higher note spectrum.
-It is the same in pan flutes, there are pan flutes varieties to play on a higher range and others to play in the lower one or on both.
-Think of it as of violins, violas, and cellos; each of them have different range capabilities.
+It is the same in pan flutes, there are pan flute varieties to play on a higher range and others to play in the lower one or on both.
+Think of them as violins, violas, and cellos; each of them has a different range of capabilities.

 4. How do I take care of my pan flute?